freealise/freealise/ar/README.md

 //https://www.google.com/streetview/how-it-works/
 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

-//use babylonjs inspector for adjustment (remove gizmo) and metadata latlng + pitch + heading from gsv url for displacement direction and rotation
+//use babylonjs inspector for adjustment (remove gizmo) and metadata latlng + pitch + heading from gsv url for displacement direction and rotation (fix repeating first frame)
 //use gradio api, add scene from video (<- local webgl file)
 //color foil by hand and use hs(l) color from combined changed objects for paper in grayscale filmed video and remove background, keeping shadows